trdunsworth/DECCreport3/report_wk36.docx.md

 :::

-Fire-related calls are much more spread out through the day as can be seen in the graph above.
-However, the 2000 hour stands out as the hour where the most calls were received for the week.
-Future reports can determine if this is an anomaly or if there is a trend to more fire-related calls at some point in the evening after most people have returned to their residence for the evening.
+Fire-related calls for the week were much more varied than those for the APD.
+The period from 1600 through 1800 hours was the busiest period with the 1800 hour being the busiest for the week.
+The *"spiky"* nature of the bar graph is interesting to note.
+As with last week, more data will yield better information how fire-related calls are distributed through the day.

 ::: {.cell}